williamyang1991/Rerender_A_Video/README.md

 For example, to run Ebsynth on video `man.mp4`,
 1. Put the stylized key frames to `videos/man/keys` for every 10 frames
 2. Put the original video frames in `videos/man/video` (this can be done with `rerender.py`).
-3. Run Ebsynth on the first 101 frames of the video with poisson gradient blending and save the result to `videos/man/blend.mp4` with FPS 25 with the following command:
+3. Run Ebsynth on the first 101 frames of the video with poisson gradient blending and save the result to `videos/man/blend.mp4` under FPS 25 with the following command:
 ```shell
 python video_blend.py videos/man \
   --beg 1 \